hstandeffer/harrisonstandefferblog/content/blog/mongo-references/index.md

 ```

 ### Conclusion
-This post should have given you a good introduction on how to effectiveley "join" two MongoDB collections into returning one result set using Express.js and Node.js with Mongoose.
+This post should have given you a good introduction on how to effectively "join" two MongoDB collections into returning one result set using Express.js and Node.js with Mongoose.